prashantsaini1/titanium-imagepicker/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Contributions

+If you enjoy this module, feel free to contribute with your PR or [donate](https://paypal.me/prashantsainii) :-)